carbonfive/raygun/README.md

 * RSpec
 * Factory Girl
 * Jasmine
+* SimpleCov
 * Guard (rspec, jasmine, livereload)

-And many tweaks, patterns and common recipes.
+* And many tweaks, patterns and common recipes.

+Raygun includes generator templates for controllers, views, and specs so that generated code follows best practices.
+For example, view generation produces bootstrap compatible markup and rspec specs use factory girl when appropriate.

 Inspired by Xavier Shay and ThoughtBot's Suspenders.
 Thanks!